anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter03.rst

 -  Foundation node
 -  Control nodes
 -  Compute nodes
--  Other supporting service nodes, e.g. network, shared storage, logging, monitoring and alerting.
+-  Other supporting service nodes, e.g., network, shared storage, logging, monitoring and alerting.

 Each deployment of OpenStack should be a unique cloud with its own API